kingjr/decod_unseen_maintenance/README.md

 Folders
 =======

-- `results` is where the scripts outputs their figures and tables.
+- `results` is where the scripts output their figures and tables.

 - `cloud` is a series of script to handle data download when the pipeline is run on a distant server (typically AWS)